niangxiu/GvimSetting/readme.md

 if have trouble update submodules, use: git rm --cached modulename

-to add a new submodule, change .gitmodule file
+to add a new submodule, use:
+git add <repo> <name>
+then check .gitmodule file

 for the vimtex to run,
 first install latexmk from miktex